The Best Motherboards for a Ryzen 3000 CPU

 - Extended heatsink design

-The reason this motherboard is the best choice for a Ryzen 3700X even though it’s an older model is because of the extremely well-designed VRMs that allow the motherboard to power even higher-end CPUs than the 3700X.
+The reason this motherboard is one of the best choices for a Ryzen 3000 even though it’s an older model is because of the extremely well-designed VRMs that allow the motherboard to power even higher-end CPUs like the 3900X – 3950X.

-The MSI B450 Tomahawk Max II can be bought for around 115$ and it offers everything you need and more from a motherboard for the Ryzen 3700X.
+The MSI B450 Tomahawk Max II can be bought for around 115$ and it offers everything you need and more from a motherboard for the 3000 CPUs.
 There is no reason to overspend on an expensive motherboard since that money can be better invested in something like a GPU upgrade, or RAM upgrade that will impact the performance of your PC more.

 - Very well priced